 Perennials To Plant With Coneflower

-The tall flower spikes of salvia are often dotted with tiny purple or lavender blooms and work nicely against the larger, circular coneflower blooms.
-A favorite of bees, salvia starts blooming in the spring for early color.
-With some well-timed pruning, salvia will continue to bloom alongside coneflowers through the summer.
+The tall flower spikes of salvia and veronica are often dotted with tiny purple or white blooms and work nicely against the larger, circular coneflower blooms.
+A favorite of bees, salvia and veronica start blooming in late spring, and with some well-timed pruning, they will continue to bloom alongside coneflowers through the summer.
 Phlox is another excellent companion for coneflowers.
 Phlox can be low and spreading, medium, which provides mid-level color, or tall, providing a colorful backdrop.
 Whatever type of phlox you choose to feature, expect summertime flowers.

-Bee balm, also known as wild bergamot, is a flowering perennial that produces tubular blooms that measure several inches wide.
-The textured flowers attract a host of pollinators while providing contrast against the daisy-like blooms of coneflowers.
+Sneezeweed, also known as helenium, is a flowering perennial that produces daisy-like blooms that measure several inches wide.
+The textured flowers attract a host of pollinators while echoing the bloom shape of coneflowers.
 These clump-forming plants are similar in size to coneflowers, so plant them side by side so one plant does not obstruct the view of the other.

 Annuals To Plant With Coneflower

 Feature annuals in a mixed bed alongside perennials like coneflowers, so you can mix things up without completely starting over each spring.
-Marigolds pair well with coneflowers.
+Marigolds, sun-loving coleus, cosmos, and purple fountain grass pair well with coneflowers.
 Feature these bushy annuals around the base of the coneflowers to create layers of color and texture.
 Deadhead the marigolds throughout the summer to keep these plants blooming into fall.

 Best Companion Plants For Coneflower in Containers